decalage2/olefile/olefile/doc/API.md

     olefile.py myfile.doc

 You can use the option -c to check that all streams can be read fully, and -d to generate very verbose debugging information.

+You may also add the option "-l debug" to display debugging messages (very verbose).

 --------------------------------------------------------------------------